gambtho/container-assist-js/docs/workflows/end-to-end-specification.md

 ## Overview

-This document specifies the complete containerization workflow orchestrated by Team Epsilon, integrating all MCP tools with sampling capabilities and deployment verification.
+This document specifies the complete containerization workflow, integrating all MCP tools with sampling capabilities and deployment verification.

 ## Workflow Stages